ietf-llc/strategy-2020-consultation/DRAFT Strategic Plan 2020.md

-# Strategic Plan 2020
+# IETF Administrative Strategic Plan 2020

+## Background

+As set out in [RFC 8711](https://tools.ietf.org/html/rfc8711), the IETF Administration LLC (IETF LLC) was established to provide administrative support to the IETF.
+It has no authority over the standards development activities of the IETF.
+The responsibilities of the IETF LLC are:

+*  Operations.
+The IETF LLC is responsible for supporting the ongoing operations of the IETF, including meetings and non-meeting activities.
+*  Finances.
+The IETF LLC is responsible for managing the IETF's finances and budget.
+*  Fundraising.
+The IETF LLC is responsible for raising money on behalf of the IETF.
+*  Compliance.
+The IETF LLC is responsible for establishing and enforcing policies to ensure compliance with applicable laws, regulations, and rules.

 ## Introduction

-This Strategic Plan sets out the strategy the IETF Administration LLC aims to achieve over the next 3-5 years.
+This Strategic Plan sets out the strategy the IETF Administration LLC aims to achieve over the next 3-5 years, within the scope of its responsibilities as set out above.
 This strategy comprises the following components: